agbleze/dazer/README.md

 # How to use
 The package can be run from the command line / terminal.
-First,config file needs to be provided
+First,config file needs to be provided.
+In the config file specify the data source

 # How to contribute